-Join Matt Piper for an in-depth discussion in this video Creating output buses and parallel channels, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Creating output buses and parallel channels, part of Learning Reason 7.

 …Previously in this chapter, I showed you how to make an output bus.…We created this drum bus.…And this fader is controlling the relative volume level of all of these drums, here.…But just to review, I'll go ahead and create another output bus.…So, I'll click this little output drop down menu button.…And I see right now, guitar 2 is routed through the master section.…If I wanted, I could choose to route it through the drum bus.…That would be silly because it's a guitar.…

 Or, I could create a new output bus, and I will call this, Guitar.…So, if I want, now I can route all the guitars through this guitar output bus.…And again, this is not going to change the sound of anything.…It's just going to allow…me to control the overall level of all the guitars, with one volume fader.…And, yes, I noticed I actually routed bass guitar to that.…

 Well, it's a guitar.…In addition to having a handy way to control the volume of several channels…at once, you can also apply an effect to several channels at once.…Specifically, an insert effect.…

 - Creating drum beats with Redrum and the Kong Drum Designer

 - Triggering REX loops